Canadian Warplanes 5: Boeing B-29 Superfortress

 Following the war, S/L Sweanor remained with the RCAF.
 He was part of the group that opened the Cheyenne Mountain home of North American Aerospace Defense Command (NORAD), in Colorado Springs, which celebrated its 60th anniversary on 12 May 2018.

 His last assignment was in Colorado Springs, where he retired and began teaching at Mitchell High School.
-He is also a founding member of 971 RCAF Association Wing in Colorado Springs.
-He regularly attends events as a special guest, along with members of the Canadian Armed Forces serving at NORAD.
+He was a founding member of 971 RCAF Association Wing in Colorado Springs.
+He regularly attended events as a special guest, along with members of the Canadian Armed Forces serving at NORAD.

 The RCAF actually had a "B-29 Detachment" post war.
 In 1947, the RCAF's B-29 Detachment was created to assist with a joint USAF/USN/RCAF project to study low frequency LORAN (long range navigation) in the arctic.
 In cooperation with the 4149th Base Unit, USAF, from Middletown, Pennsylvania, Canadian and American personal flew over 100 B-29 missions over the north, some lasting almost 17 hours.
 Three B-29s were assigned to the unit, which was headquartered in Edmonton, Alberta, including B-29B (Serial No. 44-84035), coded BF-035, and (Serial No. 44-84021).
 In 1948, the Detachment was renamed the RCAF LF LORAN Flight, but the work continued.
 On 29 December 1948, B-29 (Serial No. 44-84021 crashed at Fairbanks, Alaska, during a flight for the program.